the hard truths about promoting your business on social media

 That authenticity becomes increasingly valuable in a digital environment flooded with automation and generic marketing.

-Ironically, the businesses that stop obsessing over the algorithm are often the ones that perform best within it.
+Ironically, the businesses that stop obsessing over the algorithm are often the ones that perform best within it because they create work people actually care about.